Your lighting is working against you

 When we talk about light being "warm" or "cool," we measure it in Kelvin (K):

-Here's the key relationship: Higher color temperature means more blue wavelengths.
+Here's the key relationship: Higher colour temperature means more blue wavelengths.

 What happens in nature: